soundhound/Call-Houndify/README.md

 # Call Houndify

 This application allows you to make voice and text queries to the Houndify API from your phone.
+Check out this [Medium Post on integrating Houndify and Twilio](https://medium.com/houndify/accessing-houndify-through-phone-calls-and-text-messages-705c20fc9956) for more information.

 ## Features